-Damage to the liver from excessive drinking can lead to ALD.
-Years of alcohol abuse cause the liver to become inflamed and swollen.
+Alcohol-related liver disease (ARLD) is caused by damage to the liver from years of excessive drinking.
+Years of alcohol abuse can cause the liver to become inflamed and swollen.
 This damage can also cause scarring known as cirrhosis.
 Cirrhosis is the final stage of liver disease.

 - loss of appetite

 - abdominal discomfort